Meet Your Provincial Leadership team:

 Bev is a great organizer and supporter of social justice issues especially those focusing on women’s rights.

-Her role at Clergy Support includes the ongoing evaluation and training of our very talented Clergy and serving many committees on the Church Board plus leading special projects.
+Her role at Clergy Support includes the ongoing evaluation of our Clergy, serving many committees on the Church Board, as well as leading special projects.

-Paula is our Assistant Chief Governing Official with special responsibilities for Human Resources and Clergy training.
+Paula is our Assistant Chief Governing Official with special responsibilities for Human Resources.
 Before joining our church staff, she was in management with a large Canadian corporation.
 During that time, she provided analysis and direction to a wide variety of individuals and management teams from the public, government and non-profit sectors.

-Since coming to the Church in 2012, Paula’s role has been to offer her experience and many talents in HR support to all those applying to become ministers with the Church.
+Since coming to the Church in 2012, Paula’s role has grown to oversee and participate in the day to day operations of the church.
+She offers her experience and many talents in HR support to all those who are existing members or those who are applying to become ministers with the Church.

 When Paula is not working, she can be found in her barn with her horses or touring with her husband on their Harleys.
 Married for over 40 years to her best friend Les, she has a deep respect for the sanctity of all relationships, human or animal 😊.